KiyokaYamazuki 山附貴世香

 What positive experiences you had when you attend the A’ Design Award?

-The people who asked me to work, myself, and the judges who gave me the award
+The people who commissioned me to work, myself, and the judges who awarded me the award - the people who like (support) my paintings have helped me the most.

 Stay Updated with Latest Design News